 Among those insured, 240 filed claims for losses or death of coconut trees in about 209 hectares of farms.
-Total damage compensation paid was about Php 21 Million.
-Of the amount, about Php 1 million was paid for death of coconut trees while the balance was paid for indemnities under the CLTI, that is, for the death or accident of farmers while managing the coconut farms.
-CLTI is a companion policy to the coconut insurance policy.
+Total damage compensation paid was about Php 968,599.
+In addition, a total of Php 1.74 million was paid to 174 claimants, representing the built-in death benefit, compensatating the family of the insured coconut farmers in the unfortunate event of the farmer's demise.

 For the project, PCIC mobilized its Regional and Extension Offices to reach remote areas.
-All PCIC field offices conducted a number of mass orientations and enrollments throughout the country, focused on coconut-producing areas that are prone to natural calamities, pests, and diseases.
+All PCIC field offices conducted a number of mass orientations and enrollments throughout the country, focusing on coconut-producing areas